 Elections and voting

-The Ministry of Justice is responsible for drafting the election legislation and developing the electoral system and the election information system.
+In addition, the Ministry of Justice is responsible for drafting election legislation and developing the electoral system and the election information system.

-In addition to the Ministry of Justice, Statistics Finland (official election statistics) and the Digital and Population Data Services Agency (e.g. number of eligible voters) are responsible for the production of election result and information services.
+In addition to the Ministry of Justice, result and information services related to elections are provided by Statistics Finland (official election statistics) and the Digital and Population Data Services Agency (numbers of eligible voters, for example).

-The first elections by universal and equal suffrage held in Finland were the parliamentary elections of 1907.
+Finland's first elections based on universal and equal suffrage were the 1907 parliamentary elections.

 The following general elections are conducted in Finland:

-• municipal elections and county elections every four years,
+• county elections and municipal elections every four years

-• election of the President of the Republic (presidential election) every six years, and
+• election of the President of the Republic (presidential election) every six years

 • elections to the European Parliament (European elections) every five years.

-In the autonomous region of Åland, elections to the Åland Parliament and municipal elections are also held every four years, but not at the same time as in the rest of Finland.
+In Åland, elections to the Åland Parliament and municipal elections are held every four years, but not at the same time as in the rest of Finland.